Keyboard shortcuts

 You can change the default admin user E-Mail with:

-# If set, the email of the default admin will be changed
+# If set, the email of the default admin will be changed during

 The password can be bootstrapped in 2 ways:

-• Provide a plain test password
+• Provide a plain test password (only use for testing)

 • Provide the password hashed with argon2id

-# If set, this plain text password will be used for the
+# If set, this plain text password will be used for the initial

-# BOOTSTRAP_ADMIN_PASSWORD_ARGON2ID are set, the hashed version
+# `password_plain` and `pasword_argon2id` are set, the hashed

-# will always be prioritized.
+# version will always be prioritized.

 API Key